5-Data Manipulation

 : Ordered alphabetically (sorted)

-However, if we don’t care about the list of column names unless they are sorted alphabetically:
+However, if we only care about the list of column names if they are sorted alphabetically:

 - creating only 1 variable with “nesting”.